A statement of our core beliefs, style and approach.

 vi) True sleight of hand

 But that still doesn’t define quality.
 How do you decide if the juggling is good enough?
 It comes down to the audience’s perception.
 If they observe the actor and juggling, and think “Ah, there’s someone juggling!”, that’s fine.
 If they observe an actor juggling and think “There’s someone who can’t juggle, pretending to juggle!”, it’s not.
-Of course, someone in the audience won’t be convinced, because he teaches juggling at night class.
-But there’s always one.
-What we hope, and encourage, is that the non-juggling actor will go away and practise to the point where the illusion can be maintained.
+Of course, someone in the audience won’t be convinced, because they spent twenty years in the circus.
+But what we hope, and encourage, is that the non-juggling actor will go away and practise to the point where the illusion can be maintained.

 vii) Food of love

 The same criterion applies to singing.
 Music, especially live music has always been really important to our style.
 But does everybody who sings on stage need a beautiful voice?
 Self-evidently not.
 If the song is featured, as part of the play, it can be sung plainly, or even spoken.
-The key is the way it is performed – it must be communicated well and without artifice, acted well, even if it is not sung well.
-It can be sung in tune, and tunefully, even if the actor does not have much of an instrument.
+The key is the way it is performed – it must be communicated well and without artifice, acted well, even if it is not sung to virtuoso level, sung tunefully, even if the actor does not have much of an instrument.

 viii) The Café Nauseous